 For education and learning

 The wildlife is important for education and learning for the children.
-The importance of education in our life is very important.
-By studying the wildlife, we can find many new ideas for survival which are important for our growth.
+The importance of education in our lives is very important.
+By studying wildlife, we can find many new ideas for survival which are important for our growth.
 If we teach our children about the importance of wildlife conservation, then they will be able to recognize their duties against animals and plants.

 For the research of new plants